gdelv/fantasyTALK/README.md

-# Welcome to fantasyTALK
+# Welcome to PREDICTIONworld

 The world leader of fantasy sports opinion on last minute decisions

+Check out the website @ predictionworld.surge.sh

 ## Inspiration

-I enjoy fantasy sports and getting to hear other peoples input in decisions on who to start would be a great combination to showcase what I have learned so far with React.
+I enjoy making predictions on who will win the upcoming game and between my family we always say "remember I called that they were going the game", but no one ever does.
+Well now we have a website to hold your predictions so you can prove your friends you had called it before tipoff!

 ## To Do
 - [x] Initiate Routes